hypersign-protocol/hid-ssi-js-sdk/docs/vp.md

 const hypersignVP = new HypersignVerifiablePresentation()
 ```

 All operation in presentation are offchain.
-So need to pass offlinesigner.
+So need not to pass offlinesigner.
 However, we do need to pass RPC and REST endpoints to query states from blockchain

 ### `generate()`